Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Existence Uniqueness of the Optimal Control

 \subsection{Riccati Difference Equation}

 In this section, we give a necessary and sufficient condition for the unique solution $\Pi_{k}$ of the Riccati difference equation \eqref{eqn:pi-Q} to exist from time $0$ to $N$.
 A stronger condition for the solution of \eqref{eqn:pi-Q} to also satisfy Property~\ref{pty:pi-pos} is provided as well.
+To this end, let,